percona/psmdb-docs/source/kmip.rst

 Starting with version 4.2.21-21, you can specify multiple KMIP servers for failover.
 On startup, Percona Server for MongoDB connects to the servers in the order listed and selects the one with which the connection is successful.

+Starting with version 4.2.22-22, the ``kmipKeyIdentifier`` option is no longer mandatory.
+When left blank, the database server creates a key on the KMIP server and uses that for encryption.
+When you specify the identifier, the key with such an ID must exist on the key storage.

 .. admonition:: KMIP parameters

    .. list-table::